Home / Chemicals & Materials / Advanced Materials / E-Waste Management Market

 • September 2019 - Sims Limited, the parent company of Sims Lifecycle Services, traded its European trade operations concerned with the recycling of e-scrap controlled by the extended producer responsibility programs.

 • November 2018 - Tetronics International, one of the electronic waste processors supported by funding from Innovate UK, a government investment agency, developed a potential solution to retrieve valuable materials from the waste electrical and electronic equipment.
-The new clean plasma technology converts old electronic devices into value by retrieving precious metals, including gold, silver, copper, and tin, simultaneously removing hazardous materials.
+The new clean plasma technology converts old electronic devices into value by retrieving precious metals, including gold, silver, copper, and tin, and simultaneously removing hazardous materials.

 REPORT COVERAGE